jmonlong/manu-vggafannot/manuscript.md

 Once indexed, extracting a slice of the pangenome is as efficient as extracting a slice of an indexed BAM, VCF, or BED file in a genomic regions, as it uses the same approach.
 For example, extracting reads for ten thousand random regions in the pangenome took about 0.07 second per region to retrieve an average of 1707 reads.
-For comparison, the same extraction took on average XX second using the GAM format`TODO`{.red}.
+For comparison, the same extraction took on average 0.8 second per region using the GAM format.

 | Format | Time (H:M:S) | Max. memory used (Kb) | File size (Gb) |
 |:------:|-------------:|----------------------:|---------------:|